zephyrproject-rtos/zephyr/doc/kernel_v2/data_passing/fifos.rst

     The kernel does allow an ISR to remove an item from a fifo, however the ISR must not attempt to wait if the fifo is empty.

+If desired, **multiple data items** can be added to a fifo in a single operation if they are chained together into a singly-linked list.
+This capability can be useful if multiple writers are adding sets of related data items to the fifo, as it ensures the data items in each set are not interleaved with other data items.
+Adding multiple data items to a fifo is also more efficient than adding them one at a time, and can be used to guarantee that anyone who removes the first data item in a set will be able to remove the remaining data items without waiting.

 Implementation
 **************